-In this work package, we will follow the Language 0-5 cohort for a further year collecting a variety of transition-to-literacy behavioural measures including expressive and productive vocabulary, phonological awareness, and listening comprehension measures through the children’s reception year of school.
+In this work package, we will follow the Language 0-5 cohort for a further year collecting a variety of transition-to-literacy behavioural measures including expressive and productive vocabulary, word reading and listening comprehension measures through Year 1 of school.
 We will then relate these to the unique set of measures collected in the first phase of LuCiD to determine how early language and cognitive skills impact on word decoding and comprehension skills; these early skills include children’s cognitive precursors to language development, their early years language environment (e.g., input frequency, lexical diversity), and individualised trajectories of oral vocabulary, morphology, and pragmatic development.

 This longitudinal behavioural work will be aligned with computational modelling of literacy development to produce formalised explanatory models of the causal links between preschool language and cognitive ability and unfolding literacy skills 6,7.

 Project Number: 3.3

 - Duff, F. J., Reen, G., Plunkett, K., & Nation, K. (2015).
 Do infant vocabulary skills predict school-age language and literacy outcomes?
 Journal of Child Psychology and Psychiatry, 56(8), 848-856.